I’ve always been interested in the ability of geology to narrate the past.

-Although I have often worked as an integrated geologist across a range of sub-fields, my deepest skill set is in sedimentology and stratigraphy.
+I worked for BP exploration and production for nine years, including two years as an expat in the Calgary, Canada office.
+Although I often worked as an integrated geologist across a range of sub-fields, my deepest skill set is in sedimentology and stratigraphy.
 I have held sed/strat positions within BP, including as an internal consultant loaned to various teams.
 I presented regularly at sed/strat technical lunch talks, mentored junior geologists, gave core room talks, and assisted in field trips and courses.

 - American Association of Petroleum Geologists (AAPG)